DHI/modelskill/docs/simple_compare.rst

 Simple time series comparison
 #############################

-If all you need to do is to compare two point time series, the workflow is very simple.
+If all you need to do is to compare two point time series, the workflow is very simple and described below.
+The general many-to-many comparison is decribed in the `getting started guide <getting_started.html>`_.

 Workflow